Uganda’s Rising Debt

 - Channel the borrowed resources to productive sectors.
 Creating fiscal space also requires assessing all public spending to ensure not only that it is directed towards improving productivity but also that it is aligned with the achievement of the SDGs.
 Additionally, governments will need to leverage public-private partnerships to enhance resource mobilization and investment in priority areas

 - Develop innovative tools to finance development.
 Support the development of the domestic capital markets, potentially through the introduction of safe assets, with senior tranches potentially guaranteed by the MDBs and marketed to international investors as a mezzanine, investment-grade exposure to frontier market debt.
 The government should also put across stringent targets to reduce domestic debt that is not only expensive in terms of interest paid but also crowds the private sector.

-- Greater transparency in debt management, including commitment by governments to release in real-time all data on old and new debt from all sources.
-This will require efforts to standardize data gathering practices and developing data collection systems.
-Other measures include addressing data gaps, notably in the accounting of state-owned enterprises-related liabilities and contingent liabilities arising from sovereign guarantees to individual projects, and consolidate government accounts, agencies, ministries and institutions.
-At the same time, government should reveal all loan conditions including the 33 required guarantees and collateral that put national assets at stake.
+- Greater transparency in debt management, including the commitment by governments to release in real-time all data on old and new debt from all sources.
+This will require efforts to standardize data gathering practices and develop data collection systems.
+Other measures include addressing data gaps, notably in the accounting of state-owned enterprises-related liabilities and contingent liabilities arising from sovereign guarantees to individual projects, and consolidating government accounts, agencies, ministries, and institutions.
+At the same time, the government should reveal all loan conditions including the 33 required guarantees and collateral that put national assets at stake.

 By: Nantongo Shamim